datastaxdevs/workshop-graphql-netflix/README.md

 _**`ASTRA DB`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
 No credit card required, 40M read/write operations and about 80GB storage monthly for free - sufficient to run small production workloads.
 If you use up your credits the databases will pause, no charge, and you will be given the option to upgrade to a higher tier._

-Leveraging [Database creation guide](https://awesome-astra.github.io/docs/pages/astra/create-instance/#c-procedure) create a database. *Right-Click the following button* with *Open in a new TAB.*
+Leveraging [Database creation guide](https://awesome-astra.github.io/docs/pages/astra/create-instance/#c-procedure) create a database. **Right-Click** the following button and *Open in a new TAB.*

 <a href="https://astra.dev/yt-01-04"><img src="images/create_astra_db.png?raw=true" /></a>